browserslist/browserslist-useragent-regexp/README.md

 [greenkeeper]: https://badges.greenkeeper.io/browserslist/browserslist-useragent-regexp.svg
 [greenkeeper-url]: https://greenkeeper.io/

-A utility to compile [browserslist query](https://github.com/browserslist/browserslist#queries) to a RegExp.
+A utility to compile [browserslist query](https://github.com/browserslist/browserslist#queries) to a RegExp to test browser useragent.
 Simplest example: you can detect "dead" browsers on client-side.

 1) Create `.browserslistrc` config, for example with [environments](https://github.com/browserslist/browserslist#environments), like this: